andresmontoyab/Spring/spring-cloud/README.md

 }
 ```

-The "Post" filter is going to be execute just after to route the request(Usually is used to modified the response).

 ### Route

 The "Route" filter is going to be execute to route the request(Comunication with microservices).

-In the previous examples we can highlight the next details.

-1. The Filter class must extend the Abstract Class ZuulFilter.

-2. The ZuulFilter Abstract class has four abstract methods, filterType, filterOrder, shouldFilter, run

-3. filterType could be pre -> means to execute the filter just when the request come.

-4. filterType could be post -> means to execute the filter just when the request finish.

-5. filterType could be error -> means to execute the filter just when the request is an error.

-6. filterOrder gives a priority among the different ZuulFilter implementations, an order in which all the filter are going to be executed.}

-7. shouldFilter is a flag in which we set up if the filter is going to be applied.

-8. run is the main method in which all the filtering is define.

 # Distributed Tracing